 When completely dissolved, the salt and sugar will do their thing to

 the chicken more effectively.
-Try this basic chicken brine recipe:
+This is the basic chicken brine recipe:

 Bring one-half gallon of the water to a boil.
 Add the salt and sugar, stirring until dissolved.
-Remove from the heat, cover, and allow it to cool to room temperature.
-Refrigerate until it reaches 40°F or below.
+Remove from the heat, cover, and add the remaining half gallon of water.
+Allow the brine to cool to room temperature, then refrigerate until it reaches 40°F or below.
 Brine your chicken at that temperature for 2 to 4 hours.
-Larger, thicker pieces, and skin-on pieces need to brine longer.
+Larger, thicker pieces require 4 hours of brining time.
+Smaller pieces need only a couple of hours.
+If the chicken portions are skinless, reduce the total brining time slightly.

-Add herbs, spices and other flavoring to the brine to give your chicken more taste.
+Add herbs, spices and other flavoring to the brine to give your chicken more flavor.
 Substitute fruit juice, wine or beer for some of the water.
-Smoked chicken brine recipes can be adjusted to flavor chicken just the way you like it.
+This smoked chicken brine recipe can be modified to flavor chicken just the way you like it.